RJonMshka/CS474Homework1/README.md

 ```

 ### InsertInto(setExp: SetExpression, setExpArgs: SetExpression*): collection.mutable.Set[Any]
 The `InsertInto` expression take the first argument as a `SetExpression` which must resolve or evaluate to a `mutable Set`.
-The other argument(s) are also `SetExpression` type but they can be more than one.
+The other argument(s) are also `SetExpression` type, but they can be more than one.
 These `SetExpression`s are evaluated to their respective values and are then inserted into the Set evaluated from the first argument.

 Syntax/Example:
 ```